MicrosoftDocs/sql-docs/docs/integration-services/lesson-3-add-logging-with-ssis.md

 -   XML file

 In this lesson, you create a copy of the package that you created in [Lesson 2: Add Looping with SSIS](../integration-services/lesson-2-adding-looping-with-ssis.md).
 Working with this new package, you then add and configure logging to monitor specific events during package execution.
-If you have not completed either of the previous lessons, you can also copy the completed Lesson 2 package included with the tutorial.
+If you haven't completed either of the previous lessons, you can also copy the completed Lesson 2 package included with the tutorial.

 > [!NOTE]
 > If you haven't already, see the [Lesson 1 prerequisites](../integration-services/lesson-1-create-a-project-and-basic-package-with-ssis.md#prerequisites).